Optimize Maps

 Auto Exposure

 The Auto Exposure dialog contains a fast and robust auto-exposure and -binning routine to help simplify the acquisition of elemental maps with optimal image intensity.
-The behavior of the auto-exposure and -binning routines is dependent on both the preferences you specify as well as on the particular acquisition type.
+The behavior of the auto-exposure and -binning routines depends on the preferences you specify and the particular acquisition type.

 • Exposure – Sets the minimum and maximum exposure times the auto-exposure routine uses for EFTEM single and multi-mapping